Hrabal/TemPy/make_an_app/tempy_4.md

     return PersonPage(data={'person': person}).render()
 ```

-We are using the `PersonPage` template to show the page, so we need to add this import from `templates/pages.py` in which we'll build the new template.
+We are using the `PersonPage` template to show the page, so we need to add the import from `templates/pages.py` in which we'll build the new template.

-In the `templates/pages.py`file we add the new template with the minimun code to place our person data, leaving the actual person data formatting to a `TempyREPR` placed inside the `Person` model:
+In the `templates/pages.py`file we add the new template with the minimum code to place our person data, leaving the actual person data formatting to a `TempyREPR` placed inside the `Person` model:

 ```python
 class PersonPage(BasePage):